-When people think of Australia, they usually think of koalas, kangaroos, and penal colonies, but the world’s sixth largest country has more to offer, especially if you’re feeling adventurous.
+When people think of Australia, they usually think of koalas, kangaroo island, and penal colonies, but the world’s sixth largest country has more to offer, especially if you’re feeling adventurous.
 For those who aren’t content to spend their vacation kicking back and working on their tans, Australia has vast, beautiful landscapes to discover and enjoy with the help of Australian Outback Tours.
-Here are a few fun, interesting facts about the real Australia.
+The Red Centre or Central Australia in the Northern Territory illustrates the Outback.
+Here are a few fun interesting Australian outback facts.

 Australia is made up of six states, three territories, and various outlying islands and settlements.
 No matter where you are on the continent, you are never any more than 1000 kilometers away from the ocean or a beach.
 Over 90% of Australia’s population density is found along the coasts of the continent, with New South Wales and Victoria boasting the largest concentrations of people in the country.
 The rest of the continent is made up of subtropical rainforests, and mountain ranges, with a broad expanse of desert at its center, which is commonly known as the Outback.
 The Australian Outback makes up nearly 70% of the Australian continent.